enyojs/enyo-docs/developer-guide/building-apps/testing-and-debugging/browser-based-debugging.md

 Enyo team would like to offer some general guidance as you work to perfect your application.

-Whatever the details of your situation, there are two essential rules of Enyo
-debugging:

-* It's much easier to debug an Enyo app running in a desktop browser than one running on a device, so debug in a desktop browser whenever possible.
+Whatever the details of your situation, the first rule of Enyo debugging remains the same: It's much easier to debug an Enyo app running in a desktop browser than one running on a device, so debug in a desktop browser whenever possible.

-* When debugging, load your app's `debug.html` file and not its `index.html` file.

-We'll discuss both of these points in detail below.

 Of course, there will likely be times when debugging in a browser won't satisfy your needs--if your app interacts with on-device services, for example, or if